azzazzel/azzazzel.github.io/_posts/2020-08-30-data_classes_in_java.md

 #### Use Kotlin's data classes

 Significantly reducing the boilerplate is one of the things most JVM languages pride themselves with.
-Kotlin - a JVM language which popularity skyrocketed after Google announced it's the preferred language for Android apps - is no exception.
+Kotlin - a JVM language whose popularity skyrocketed after Google announced it's the preferred language for Android apps - is no exception.
 Its [data classes](https://kotlinlang.org/docs/reference/data-classes.html) provide conceptually the same functionality you get with Lombok but with even simpler syntax:

 ```kotlin
 data class User(var name: String, var age: Int)